 Peng Xiao, PhD is an Assistant Professor at Zhejiang University School of Medicine, China, where he used genetic mouse models to study the role of IL-10 signaling in macrophages during colitis.
 Dr. Xiao will join the Nowarski lab in July 2019 to study the role of macrophages in regulating intestinal inflammation, and in particular how inflammatory macrophages regulate intestinal barrier function during colitis.

 Zhuoran Yin, MD, PhD joined Dr. Weiner’s Lab in April 2018, after completing her doctoral work in Neuroscience focusing on microglia phenotypes in aging-associated diseases at Groningen in the Netherlands.
 Dr. Yin is specifically interested in regulating microglia phenotypes in neurodegenerative diseases.
 She is working to target mIR155 and APOE pathways in microglia to restore dysfunctional microglia in Alzheimer’s disease (AD), which might be a treatment for AD.

 Previous Evergrande Scholars:

-Our inaugural Evergrande Scholar, Zimeng Zhang a graduate of Zhejiang University, matriculated into the Harvard Immunology Graduate Program in Fall 2014.
-She is now working on her thesis research in the laboratory of Dr. James Moon at Massachusetts General Hospital.
-Ms. Zhang is studying the mechanisms of peripheral tolerance to self-anigen specific T cells and characterizing these T cells at the transcriptome level via single-cell RNA sequencing.
+Zimeng Zhang, PhD completed her undergraduate studies at Zhejiang University and matriculated into the Harvard Immunology Graduate Program in Fall 2014.
+She completed her thesis research in the laboratory of Dr. James Moon at Massachusetts General Hospital and graduated with her PhD in 2019.
+While in the Moon lab, Dr. Zhang studied the mechanisms of peripheral tolerance to self-anigen specific T cells and characterizing these T cells at the transcriptome level via single-cell RNA sequencing.